quiuquio/tvb-docs/UserGuide/UserGuide-UI_Connectivity.rst

 |

-The node size can be defined using a ConnectivityMeasure datatype (e.g. the output of a BCT Anlayzer).
+The node size can be defined using a ConnectivityMeasure datatype (e.g. the output of a BCT Analyzer).
 Additionally, a threshold can be set for the node color.
 The nodes with values above the threshold will be red and those whose value are below the threshold will be yellow.